 By Eliot Rose, Autumn Bernstein, and Stuart Cohen – 2011

 The San Diego Association of Governments (SANDAG) approved the first Sustainable Communities Strategy (SCS) under Senate Bill 375 in October 2011.
 This report takes a comprehensive look at the plan and analyzes why it didn’t achieve the greenhouse gas emissions (GHG) reductions that many hoped it would.
 Download the report

-Model Policies for Transportation and Climate:
+Model Policies and Tools for Housing, Land Use, Transportation and Climate:

 Mapping and Planning for Public Health